High-heeled shoe: 21st century

 In the Western world, high-heeled shoes exist in two highly gendered and parallel tracks: highly fashionable and variable women's shoes with thin long heels, and practical, relatively uniform men's shoes in a riding boot style, with thick, relatively short heels.
 Heels are often described as a sex symbol for women, and magazines like Playboy, as well as other media sources that primarily portray women in a sexual way often do so using high heels.
+Despite the sexual connotations, heels are considered both fashionable and professional dress for women in most cases, the latter especially if accompanied by a pants suit.
+Some researchers argue that high heels have become part of the female workplace uniform and operate in a much larger and complex set of display rules.

+Visual effects on posture and appearance

+High-heeled footwear alter posture and gait in ways that produce a range of visual effects associated with perceived attractiveness.
+By placing the foot in a plantarflexed position, heels tilt the pelvis forward and increase lumbar curvature, shifting the wearer's centre of mass and modifying overall stance and movement.
+This biomechanical adjustment has been associated with a more pronounced arch of the lower back, which research suggests may influence perceptions of attractiveness, as well as a more upright posture and stylised gait.
+In addition, heels visually elongate the legs and accentuate calf muscles by altering muscle tension and leg extension.
 Paul Morris, a psychology researcher at the University of Portsmouth, argues that high heels accentuate "sex-specific aspects of female gait," artificially increasing a woman's femininity.
 Likewise, many see the arching of a woman's back facilitated by wearing high heels as an imitation of a signal of a woman's willingness to be courted by a man.
-Despite the sexual connotations, heels are considered both fashionable and professional dress for women in most cases, the latter especially if accompanied by a pants suit.
-Some researchers argue that high heels have become part of the female workplace uniform and operate in a much larger and complex set of display rules.
+These combined effects can also increase the apparent prominence of the buttocks and chest due to changes in spinal alignment and hip angle, contributing to an overall silhouette that has been culturally associated with femininity and sexual dimorphism.
+Such effects are widely discussed in both academic and cultural analyses of fashion, though they reflect perceptual and socially mediated responses rather than inherent changes to the body itself.